SAML-Toolkits/php-saml/README.md

 ### Dependences ###

- * php >= 5.3.3 And some core extensions as like php-xml, php-date, php-zlib.
+ * php >= 5.3.3 And some core extensions like php-xml, php-date, php-zlib.
  * openssl.
 Install the openssl library.
 It handles x509 certificates.
  * mcrypt.
 Install that library and its php driver if you gonna handle encrypted data. (nameID, assertions).